NHIndustries NH90: Operational costs

-In 2020, the Belgian ministry of defence announced a 40% cut to the NH90's annual flight time, stating that, while the Westland Sea Kings retired in 2019 had a cost per flight hour of around €5,000, the NH90 was more than double that at €12,000. per hour.
+In 2020, the Belgian Ministry of Defence announced a 40% cut to the NH90's annual flight time, stating that, while the Westland Sea Kings retired in 2019 had a cost per flight hour of around €5,000, the NH90 was more than double that at €12,000 per hour.
 Additionally, the reliability was impacted by a lack of service personnel to keep the fleet flightworthy.

 The Australian Parliament released their report "MRH-90 Taipan helicopter: a quick guide" in 2021, detailing problems with the NH90 since 2005 and why they will be replaced.
-There the CPFH is listed as "the helicopter's estimated operating costs were $30,000 to $40,000 per hour, which is 'higher than those combat aircraft with sophisticated weapons and sensor systems' (p.
+There, the CPFH is listed as "the helicopter's estimated operating costs were $30,000 to $40,000 per hour, which is 'higher than those combat aircraft with sophisticated weapons and sensor systems' (p.
 72).
 More recently, the cost has increased to $50,000 per hour."

 Axel Aloccio, head of NHI since mid-September 2022, believes that most problems stem from the teething issues of a new system that take a few years of service to find and correct, and that most are either solved or will be addressed with the transformation plan called "New Horizon" that Aloccio's predecessor, Nathalie Tarnaud Laude, launched.
-This program of system-wide changes had the aim of 50-60% average global fleet availability by the end of 2022 through better spare part availability and localisation of overhaul services.
-It also seeks to lower operating costs, the time between maintenance inspections and overhaul for dynamic components have both been raised by 50% in order to keep them synchronized, from 600/1200 flight hours to 900/1800 hours respectively.
-The Australian fleet retirement is being dismantled for spare parts, which it is hoped will increase the supply of spare parts for other users.
+This program of system-wide changes had the aim of 50–60% average global fleet availability by the end of 2022 through better spare part availability and localization of overhaul services.
+It also seeks to lower operating costs.
+The time between maintenance inspections and overhaul for dynamic components have both been raised by 50% to keep them synchronized, from 600/1200 flight hours to 900/1800 hours, respectively.
+The Australian fleet is to be dismantled for spare parts, which it is hoped will increase the supply of spare parts for other users.